niftytyro/react-better-slider/README.md

 # react-better-slider

-A simple slider component wchich provides you better features like **disabling** input upto a value.
+A simple slider component which provides you better features like **disabling** input upto a value.

 ## Installation